-- 1.5 A full set of papers that appear on the website have been printed and these reports are available in the Members' Room.
-They contain explanations of variances from expected performance together with trend arrows for all the performance indicators within the Gedling Plan (note that an upward arrow indicates improved performance, irrespective of whether improvement is represented by a higher or lower value) and progress bars for all Gedling Plan actions showing progress made against project milestones. - 1.6 The assessment criteria used for actions and indicators is based on red, amber and green traffic light symbols.
-To be assessed as green performance indicators must be in line with their expected performance at this stage of the year, whilst actions must be on target against the "completed" or "in progress" milestones determined within the performance management system, Pentana.
+Members are recommended to view this document which reviews actions, indicators and outcomes for quarter 3.
+They contain explanations of variances from expected performance together with trend arrows for all the performance indicators within the Gedling Plan (note that an upward arrow indicates improved performance, irrespective of whether improvement is represented by a higher or lower value) and progress bars for all Gedling Plan actions showing progress made against project milestones.

+1.2.
+The assessment criteria used for actions and indicators is based on red, amber and green traffic light symbols.
+To be assessed as green performance indicators must be in line with their expected performance at this stage of the year, whilst actions must be on target against the "completed" or "in progress" milestones determined within the performance management system, Pentenna.